 4. Uninstall Network Adapter Driver

-The problem of Wi-Fi Not connecting automatically on your computer could be due to the Network Adapter Driver becoming outdated or corrupted.
+The problem of Wi-Fi Not connecting automatically in Windows might be due to the Network Adapter Driver on your computer becoming outdated or corrupted.

 1. Right-click on the Start button and click on Device Manager.